mnadarsh/AWS/Instrduction.md

 # Cloud Computing

-1. Cloud computing is the on-demand delivery of compute power, database storage, applications, and other IT resources
+1. Cloud computing is the on-demand delivery of compute power, database storage, applications, and other IT resources.
-2. Through a cloud services platform with pay-as-you-go pricing
+2. Through a cloud services platform with pay-as-you-go pricing.
-3. You can provision exactly the right type and size of computing resources you need
+3. You can provision exactly the right type and size of computing resources you need.
-4. You can access as many resources as you need, almost instantly
+4. You can access as many resources as you need, almost instantly.
-5. Simple way to access servers, storage, databases and a set of application services
+5. Simple way to access servers, storage, databases and a set of application services.
 6. Amazon Web Services owns and maintains the network-connected hardware required for these application services, while you provision and use what you need via a web application.

 ## The Deployment Models of the Cloud